MarvinGS/mainframe.io/readme.md

 - Write more about self-organised groups and how we make decisions
 - Move space status to top on mobile
 - Add more than 5 calendar appointments in the short view
-- Make IFS previous/next consistent: right click should be previous because this is what people usually click --> when right clicking the most current image they should not end up at IFS 0 by mistake

 ## Development